awsdocs/aws-doc-sdk-examples/javav2/example_code/lookoutvision/Readme.md

 - **StopModel.java** - Shows how to stop a hosted Amazon Lookout for Vision model with [StopModel](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_StopModel.html).
 - **TagModel.java** - Shows how to attach a tag to an Amazon Lookout for Vision model with [TagResource](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_TagResource.html).
 - **UntagModel.java** - Shows how to remove a tag from an Amazon Lookout for Vision model with [UntagResource](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_UntagResource.html).
-- **UpdateDatasetEntries.java** - Shows how update Amazon Lookout for Vision dataset with a manifest file  with [UpdateDatasetEntries](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_UpdateDatasetEntries.html).
+- **UpdateDatasetEntries.java** - Shows how to update Amazon Lookout for Vision dataset with a manifest file with [UpdateDatasetEntries](https://docs.aws.amazon.com/lookout-for-vision/latest/APIReference/API_UpdateDatasetEntries.html).

  ## Testing the Amazon Lookout for Vision files

 You can test the Java code examples for Amazon Lookout for Vision by running a test file named **LookoutVisionTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
 For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).

-You can execute the JUnit tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
+You can run the JUnit tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
 As each test is run, you can view messages that inform you if the various tests succeed or fail.
 For example, the following message informs you that Test 3 passed.

 	Test 3 passed

 **WARNING**: _Running these JUnit tests manipulates real Amazon Lookout for Vision models.
 You are charged for the amount of time it takes to successfully train the test model and for the amount of time the test model is hosted._

  ### Properties file
 Before running the Amazon Lookout for Vision JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
-This file contains values that are required to execute the JUnit tests.
+This file contains values that are required to run the JUnit tests.
 For example, you define an instance name used for various tests.
 If you do not define all values, the JUnit tests fail.

 Define these values to successfully run the JUnit tests: